A Blog About Topics and Views of Interest to Christians

 The Truth.

-The truth is, so to speak, the real substance as opposed to symbols, figures and types.
+The truth is the real substance instead of symbols, figures, and types.
 We see that all those types[1] in the Old Testament are referred to in the New Testament as “copies of the true things” (Heb.
-9:24) and are just representations of the anti-type,[2] Jesus.
-He refers to Himself as the true bread (manna KJV) from heaven (John 6:32) and Jesus is said to minister in the true tent (tabernacle KJV) that the Lord set up (Heb.
+9:24) and are just representations of the anti-type[2] Jesus.
+He refers to Himself as the true bread (manna KJV) from heaven (John 6:32), and Jesus is said to minister in the true tent (tabernacle KJV) that the Lord set up (Heb.
 8:2).

 Christ is the living word of God and is unmitigated, pure righteousness.
-As such it is perfect truth and is opposed to all falsehood and deception.
-Christ is righteousness in His divine nature and He also earned merited righteousness in His human nature.
-He was in his human nature what Adam and Eve and their descendants were unable to be by their own devices.
+As such, it is a perfect truth that is opposed to all falsehood and deception.
+Christ is righteousness in His divine nature and earned merited righteousness in His human nature.
+He was in his human nature what Adam and Eve and their descendants could not be by their own devices.
 Adam and Eve and their progeny required God’s help.
 Only by the sacrificial death and merited righteousness of the true living Word were those chosen ones justified and adopted by God.

 Jesus is the truth that guides believers along the Way of Holiness.
-As the believing elect go forth on the highway to salvation that is Christ Himself, they are guided by the living truth that is Christ so they may avoid wrong turns in their journey to their destination.
+As the believing elect go forth on the highway to salvation, Christ Himself, they are guided by the living truth, Christ, so they may avoid wrong turns in their journey to their destination.

 The Life.